U.S. openly accuses Russia of sending combat troops to Ukraine

 Churkin said he had a message for the United States: "Stop interfering in the internal affairs of sovereign states."

-Obama, who will visit Russia's tiny neighbor Estonia before attending a NATO summit in Wales next Thursday and Friday, said Russian President Vladimir Putin has ignored opportunities to find a diplomatic solution.
+Obama, who will visit Russia's tiny neighbor Estonia before attending a NATO summit in Wales next Thursday and Friday, said Russian President Vladimir Putin had ignored opportunities to find a diplomatic solution.

 In Estonia, he said he would "reaffirm our unwavering commitment to the defense of our NATO allies."